 An automatic ball launcher is a type of launcher that we’re going to review in this article.
 With this automatic ball thrower, you can let your dog play a fetching game all day long with a limited or even without any involvement from you at all.
 It’s easy to learn and to operate tough it may take time for your dog to learn to operate the machine on its own, which is great to stimulate your dog’s mind.

 This is the most pricey launcher but this type of launcher comes with all the cool features that you will love.
-Some automatic launchers come with a remote control that allows to switch it on and off from distance.
+Some automatic launchers come with a remote control that allows them to switch it on and off from distance.
 Some launchers have inbuilt sensors for detecting heat, and others have a feature to control how far the balls are thrown.

 Both a semi-automatic ball launcher and an automatic ball launcher are best suited only to play on dry land and they can be used to play with multiple dogs since they have an ability to shoot multiple balls quickly.